Type of entity

 Following his graduation from the University of Alberta he specialized in paediatrics at Winnipeg Children’s Hospital (1958-1960), the Medical Arts Clinic in Regina (1960-1961) and the Montreal Children’s Hospital (1961-1962).
 He received a Certificate in Paediatrics from the Royal College of Physicians and Surgeons of Canada in 1962.

 This combination of practical, administrative and academic experience prepared him well for the ten years he would spend in Toronto, as Medical Director, Children’s Aid Society of Metropolitan Toronto, as Professor in the Faculty of Medicine (Department of Paediatrics) and as Director of the Sioux Lookout Program.
-This latter program was established to provide medical and ancillary staff for the provision of care to Aboriginal people in the Sioux Lookout Zone of northwestern Ontario.
+This latter program was established to provide medical and ancillary staff for the provision of care to Indigenous people in the Sioux Lookout Zone of northwestern Ontario, while also collecting data on Indigenous patients.

 Throughout his career, Dr. Baker was also active in the Canadian Paediatric Society, serving as a member, President (1984-1985) and then as Chair of the Indian and Inuit Health Committee(1992-1997).
 He also served on committees of various organizations in Saskatchewan such as the Saskatoon Track and Field Club, Saskatchewan Council on Children and Youth, Advisory Committee on Child Safety for the Saskatchewan Ministry of Health.
 In Ontario he was a member and then Chair of the Northern Ontario Committee (NOC) of the Council of Ontario Faculties of Medicine (COFM) (1989-1996).